brucellino/pandoc_resume/resume.md

  * Technical Coordinator of the Africa-Arabia Regional Operations Centre
  * Coordination of WLCG activities in South Africa (ATLAS and ALICE offline computing at South African sites), including resolution of data transport, planning and operational issues.
- * Responsible for Sub-Saharan African participation to CHAIN-REDS project
+ * Responsible for South African participation in the Sci-GaIA EU Horizon-2020 funded project
- * Development of data infrastructure and services for African research institutes, particularly African Population Health Research Centre (Nairobi)
+ * Development of data infrastructure and services for African research institutes
  * Development of SAGrid Strategic Plan, including sustainability, research and development, human capital and international cooperation.
  * Development of advanced services for SAGrid application developers and site operations team – executable infrastructure and continuous integration platforms.

 Current Research Interests
 --------------------------

+  * Making the web work for science - tools and services for todays's scientists (web portals, science gateways, collaboration platforms, dissemination, etc.)
   * Application development and integration - exploiting distributed computing systems
   * Large-scale scientific workflows - application to Climate, Bioinformatics, Astronomy, Agriculture and other scientific domains.
   * Monte-Carlo simulations of relativistic heavy-ion collisions